projecthorus/horusbinary/README.md

 <preamble> = 0x1B1B1B1B
 <unique word> = 0x2424
 ```
 The payload consists of a 22-byte long binary packet, encoded with a Golay (23,12) code, and then interleaved and scrambled, for a total encoded length of 43 bytes.
-The binary packet format is [available here](https://github.com/darksidelemm/RS41HUP/blob/master/main.c#L75), and the golay-encoding/interleaving/scrambling is performed by [horus_l2_encode_packet](https://github.com/darksidelemm/RS41HUP/blob/master/horus_l2.c#L117).
+The binary packet format is [available here](https://github.com/darksidelemm/RS41HUP/blob/master/main.c#L72), and the golay-encoding/interleaving/scrambling is performed by [horus_l2_encode_packet](https://github.com/darksidelemm/RS41HUP/blob/master/horus_l2.c#L117).

 At the start of a packet is a Payload ID (one byte).
-A lookup table for payload IDs is [located here](https://github.com/projecthorus/horusbinary/blob/master/payload_id_list.txt). **If you are going to fly your own payload using this mode, you should get a payload ID allocated for your use.
-This can be done by submitting an issue or a pull request to this repository.**
+A lookup table for payload IDs is [located here](https://github.com/projecthorus/horusbinary/blob/master/payload_id_list.txt). **If you are going to fly your own payload using this mode, you must get a payload ID allocated for your use.
+This can be done by submitting an issue or a pull request to this repository, or e-mailing me at vk5qi (at) rfhead.net**

 Packets are then transmitted using **4FSK modulation**, at **100 baud**.

-A worked example for generating encoding these packets is available in the [RS41HUP](https://github.com/darksidelemm/RS41HUP/blob/master/main.c#L401) repository.
+A worked example for generating and encoding these packets is available in the [RS41HUP](https://github.com/darksidelemm/RS41HUP/blob/master/main.c#L401) repository.

 ### RTTY (UKHAS-Standard Sentences)
-[UKHAS-standard](https://ukhas.org.uk/communication:protocol) telemetry sentences, sent via RTTY can be decoded.
+[UKHAS-standard](https://ukhas.org.uk/communication:protocol) telemetry sentences sent via RTTY can be decoded.
 These take the general form:
 ```
 $$$$$CALLSIGN,other,fields,here*CRC16\n
 ```